celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - Not really web2 friendly.
 - consider using account abstraction.
 - Please also update your user profiles in Karma, so ecosystem partners are able to reach out.
-- app should not be to download.
+- app should not be to download, have a live deployment
   - don't trust that.
   - so won't be able to test it.
-- Also, you should add your contract, but not the cUSD contract.
+- Also, you should add your contract, but not the cUSD contract. please remove that.
   - If you want to make sure to track your transactions, make sure that you are signed up to proof of impact.

 ---